impact-jap/songsync/README.md

 # SyncLyrics

-> SyncLyrics is a Rust-based lyric synchronization engine powered by the word-level Speech-to-Text technology developed by [Super Calendar (super-calendar.io)](https://super-calendar.io)'s and distributed as a WebAssembly (WASM) package.
+> SyncLyrics is a Rust-based lyric synchronization distributed as a WebAssembly (WASM) package.

 With this application, you can: